cdktf/cdktf-provider-snowflake/docs/maskingPolicy.csharp.md

 - *Type:* string

-Specifies whether the row access policy or conditional masking policy can reference a column that is already protected by a masking policy.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether the row access policy or conditional masking policy can reference a column that is already protected by a masking policy.

 Due to Snowflake limitations, when value is changed, the resource is recreated.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/masking_policy#exempt_other_policies MaskingPolicy#exempt_other_policies}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/masking_policy#exempt_other_policies MaskingPolicy#exempt_other_policies}

 ---